 Decongestants are a type of medicine that can provide short-term relief for a blocked or stuffy nose (nasal congestion).

-They work by reducing the swelling of the blood vessels in your nose, which helps open up the airways.
+They work by reducing the swelling of the blood vessels in your nose.
+This helps to open up the airways.

 Types of decongestants